Custom keys

 You can see the use of a builtin function named env.
 Chalk has many such functions.
 You can see full documentation from the command line by typing chalk help builtins; they will be presented in tables, sorted by category.

-# Get a value from the output of system command.
+# Get a value from the output of a system command.

 keyspec X_CMD {